CodeF0x/picy/README.md

 # Known issues

 * There's still no implementation of multi word searches (e. g. _/imageof car bike_), so using multiple words as search string will lead to unwanted behavior.
 Be sure to use only one word until there's a fix.

+* Sometimes, the bot won't respond when requesting an image.